openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzclose(): Promise&lt;ReturnStatus&gt;

-Clears all pending output of the file, closes the file if necessary, and releases (decompresses) the compression state.
+Clears all pending output of the file.
+Closes the file and releases decompression or compression state if necessary.
+This API uses a promise to return the result.
+The result state is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.